Is My Baby’s Head Shape Normal?

 Your child's primary care provider will refer you to our craniofacial team.
 At your first visit with us, you can expect:

-- The craniofacial team to order a CT scan of your child
+- The craniofacial team to order a CT scan of your child, if needed

 - If the CT shows concerns for craniosynostosis, we will help you schedule an appointment with surgeons